RMBL’s Staff 2018

 Rick first joined us in the summer of 2014 as an Information Specialist with the CB/Mt.
 CB Chamber of Commerce conducting daily tours of the Gothic town site and welcoming RMBL guests, and summer residents, to the Weldon and Rosalie Weekley Visitor Center and Store.
 This summer he and his staff will be cheerfully serving up the RMBL message along with tasty treats; one-of-a-kind goods; and travel advice to those on an adventure.
 Rick grew up in Des Moines and has a BBA-Marketing from the University of Iowa.
 He spent more than 20 years as a VP and COO with Applebee’s International, Inc. and D’Amico & Partners, Inc. until he, and his wife Susan, moved to Grand Junction, Colorado from Minneapolis in 2002.
 He joined the Crested Butte Mountain Resort Ski & Ride School as an Adult Alpine Instructor in 2004, after purchasing a condo in Skyland, where he continues to pursue his lifelong passion for teaching, coaching, and sliding on snow.
 If you can’t find Rick at the Gothic Store this summer, you may find him on his bike, or out enjoying the “high alpine” around Crested Butte.

-This will be Jen's fifth summer at RMBL; prior to her role as Development Coordinator, Jen was Adult Programs and Outreach Coordinator, Gothic Store Manager and Visitor Center Guide.
+This will be Jen's sixth summer at RMBL; prior to her role as Bookkeeper, Jen was our Development Coordinator, Gothic Store Manager and Visitor Center Guide.
 Jen has a degree in Geology from the University of Colorado, Boulder and worked at the Bermuda Biological Station for Research.
 When Jen is not hiking or xc skiing in our beautiful mountains you can find her with her 'better half' Barry and their many pets!

 Samantha received her BS in biology from Converse College and a Masters in Public Health from the University of South Carolina.
 Samantha began her career in environmental health, enforcing hazardous waste regulations and spent the past eight years working for the National Cancer Institute in Bethesda, Maryland.
 In her free time Samantha enjoys skiing and mountain biking with her husband Daniel and playing with her son Ayden, and daughter Skylar.